knee-cola/jekyll-meetup-lecture/README.md

 * **_layout** - how make the source DRY
 * **[_include](https://jekyllrb.com/docs/includes/)** - how to insert content of other files
 * **_posts** - how the posts work
+    * **[paginator](https://jekyllrb.com/docs/pagination/)** - unavoidable subject when working with posts
+        * a plugin which based on a given template automatically generates multiple pages, containing paginated posts

 * **Liquid loops & filters** - how to generate a menu
     * **[liquid templates](https://jekyllrb.com/docs/templates/)** - applying filters to transform data
 * **site.related_posts** - showing related posts (last few)